BodenmillerGroup/steinbock/docs/install-docker.md

 For reproducibility, it is recommended to always pull a specific release, e.g.:

     docker run ghcr.io/bodenmillergroup/steinbock:0.12.0

+To run the *steinbock* Docker container with NVIDIA GPU support (Linux only):

+    docker run --gpus all ghcr.io/bodenmillergroup/steinbock-gpu:0.12.0

 [Bind mounts](https://docs.docker.com/storage/bind-mounts/) can be used to make data from the host system available to the Docker container (see below).
 Commands that launch a graphical user interface may require further system configuration and additional arguments to `docker run` as outlined in the following.